Althea T. L. Simmons: Early life

 Simmons was born in Shreveport, Louisiana to M.M.
 Simmons and B.E.
-Simmons. and as a teen, she lived with her family in Winnsboro, Louisiana.
+Simmons.
+As a teen, she lived with her family in Winnsboro, Louisiana.
 She attended college at Southern University, a historically Black university in Baton Rouge, and earned a law degree from Howard University.
 Simmons also earned a marketing degree from the University of Illinois.

 Career

 Simmons joined the NAACP in the mid-1950s and worked in various capacities.
 She joined NAACP's West Coast division in 1961 and worked on issues related to voter registration.
 In NAACP's New York branch, she was the associate director of branch and field services, and she was also National Education Director, National Training Director, and Director of Special Voter Registration Drives.

 As chief lobbyist for the NAACP in Washington D.C. from 1979 to 1990, Simmons exerted her influence on federal civil rights legislation.
 She helped to pass the 1982 extension and amendment of the Voting Rights Act, worked to make Dr. Martin Luther King Jr.'s birthday a holiday, and also advocated for legislation imposing sanctions on South Africa due to apartheid.
 Simmons noted that the observance of the Martin Luther King Jr. holiday was an opportunity for white people to learn about race relations, as the history books provided scant information about civil rights.

 Simmons also argued against the appointment of William Rehnquist as Chief Justice of the United States Supreme Court, as she alleged that Rehnquist engaged in activities aimed at thwarting voter participation by African Americans and Latinos in the 1960s in Arizona.
 She also stated Rehnquist's subsequent record as an attorney and judge reflected a very narrow interpretation of the scope of the 14th Amendment and consistent opposition to civil rights laws.
 In her Senate testimony against Rehnquist's confirmation as chief justice, Simmons noted that "even though a person is a genius, if he lacks compassion, it distorts reality and cripples objectivity."

 Simmons closely monitored the voting records of lawmakers, as she observed that "[i]t's not enough to just listen to the politicians at election time.
 Start monitoring how they vote.
 Often they will say something on the floor of the House or Senate just to get into the Congressional Record, but they vote just the opposite."

 While hospitalized prior to her death, Simmons continued her work and helped lobby for the Civil Rights Act of 1990, which was passed by the United States Congress.
 It was vetoed by then-President of the United States George H. W. Bush about one month after her death.